NWhitener/scrnabench/README.md

 ### CCA Integration

 The cca integration workflow completes the data integration usign Seurat's CCA pipeline.
-Each dataset is preproceesed seperately, then integrated via CCA, folowed by scaling, dimensionality reduction, and clustering.
-The preprocess consists of filetering, annotation, data transformation, and HVG selction.
+Each dataset is preproceesed separately, then integrated via CCA, followed by scaling, dimensionality reduction, and clustering.
+The preprocess consists of filtering, annotation, data transformation, and HVG selection.
 Two baseline clustering algorithms are supported, Kmeans and Seurat Phenograph.

 To integrate the data and complete Kmeans clustering, the following command can be used: